UniversitaDellaCalabria/uniCMS/README.md

 uniCMS is a Web Application Content Management System developed using  **Django Framework**.
 The project is created by a group of passionate developers who introduces bespoke design and architecture for a next generation CMS.

+For the installation steps with examples please consult the documentation at **/docs/source/contents/how_it_works.rst**

 Features and specs of uniCMS:

 - The default template shipped with: